huico882/Data-Analytics-Projects/README.md

    - The least sold categories by quantity include (starting from least) Security & Services, Fashion Childrens Clothes, "CDs, DVDs & Musicals", Cousine, Arts & Craftsmanship.
    - The most revenue generated State and City was Sao Paulo by far.
 This state generated 3x more than the second state, Rio de Janeiro.

-#### Olist E-Commerce Marketing Analysis
-##### Marketing Analysis Dashboard
-##### Marketing Analysis Key Insights

 #### Olist E-Commerce Key Takeaways
    - The E-Commerce store should focus on their Health Beauty & Fitness sections.
 These categories generated some of the best revenues while having a lower # of items sold.
-   - Watches is also among this group, it generated the second most revenue while having sold half as much as the most sold item by quantiy, Bed Bath Table.
+   - Watches is also among this group, it generated the second most revenue while having sold half as much as the most sold item by quantity, Bed Bath Table.
-   - Focusing in Health, Beauty, Fitness, & Fashion (specifically accessories, such as watches) are key to generating more revenue.
+   - Focusing on Health, Beauty, Fitness, & Fashion (specifically accessories, such as watches) are key to generating more revenue.
    - Although some Fashion categories such as Childrens Clothes and Sports are in the lower spectrum in terms of quantity sold and revenue generated, if focusing on the categories mentioned in the point above, it would be beneficial to revamp these categories.
 There is a lot of potential revenue if Olist improves and markets Fashion in Childrens Clothes and Sports.
    - Marketing should be increased in Rio de Janeiro.
 It already has the second most revenue, and focusing on promoting E-Commerce more in the State, has the potential to significantly increase revenue.